JanelChumley/New-Coder-Survey-Data-Visualizations/README.md

 # New-Coder-Survey-Data-Visualizations
-Data Visualization derived from Kaggle's New Coder Survey dataset
+Data Visualization derived from Kaggle's New Coder Survey dataset.
+More info may be found here https://www.kaggle.com/freecodecamp/2016-new-coder-survey-

 ####**Job Interest and Age of New Coders**

 These graphs examine the relationship between the job role interests of new coders against their age.
 In the scatterplot, new coders are also grouped by their desired company size/type.